Parenting tips

 A.Avoid cutting words from your child’s mouth:

 Allow the child to finish up what he or she has in mind.
-Don’t assume you already know where the child is heading to.
+Don’t assume you already know where the child is heading.
 You might be surprised that what you had thought is totally wrong.
 So, allow your child to talk.
-All you need to do is just to LISTEN.
+All you need to do is to LISTEN.

 While you listen, make sure to engage where your child needs it.
 Don’t just say, keep talking I’m listening.
-This will make it boring for your child and there won’t be any other choice than to halt.
+This will make it boring for your child, and there won’t be any other choice but to halt.

 Be sure to make the conversation an interesting one.

-No matter what it is your child is talking about, don’t react harshly or ask questions that could prompt the end of the discussion.
+No matter what your child is talking about, don’t react harshly or ask questions that could prompt the end of the discussion.

 Allow that to happen.